-It does not matter what kind of business you run, it is important that you have the quality employees to help your company run and grow.
+Regardless what kind of business you run, it is important to have quality employees to help your company run and grow.
 However, finding the right employees can be more difficult than you think.

-To hire the right person for the job, you will need to look at past candidates’ CVs and cover letters and learn more about them as people.
+To hire the right person for the job, you will need to look deeply into a candidates’ CV and cover letter and learn more about them as people.
 Employees need to have the skills and experience required to do the job, but they also need to fit in with the company culture and be willing to take direction and handle challenges as they come.

 Focus on the candidate’s potential

-Nothing is more important in a new hire than personality.
-While they might have the right skill set that is essential, does their personality fit into your organisation?
+Nothing is more important in a new hire than potential.
+While they might have the right skill set that is essential, do they have the willingness and drive to develop and enhance your company?

 Fit the personality to the job